 - Private Insurers Lead in Claim Settlement: Companies like Max Life and Bajaj Allianz have achieved claim settlement ratios exceeding 99%.

-- Efficiency Matters: Private insurers are often quicker in settling claims, enhancing customer satisfaction.
+- Efficiency Matters: Private insurers are often quicker in settling claims, which improves customer satisfaction.

 Claim Settlement Ratios: A Clear Indicator

-The claim settlement ratio (CSR) is a critical metric that reflects an insurer’s reliability.
-In FY23, private life insurers like Max Life and Bajaj Allianz achieved CSRs over 99%, while LIC’s CSR was 96.42% (it has since improved to 98.15% in FY 2024-25)
+The claim settlement ratio (CSR) is a key measure that reflects an insurer’s reliability.
+In FY23, private life insurers like Max Life and Bajaj Allianz achieved CSRs over 99%, while LIC’s CSR was 98.66% (the latest figure is 98.15% in FY 2024-25)

 Benefits Paid: A Quantitative Comparison